holi-lab/SQKT/README.md

 ### 3. `questions.csv`

-Logs of help center interactions (both student questions and teacher responses).
+Logs of student-educator interactions (both student questions and educator responses and its timestamp).

 | Column                  | Description                                   |
 | ----------------------- | --------------------------------------------- |